Nikolai Sutyagin: Victory claims

-Since the dawn of the first aerial combat in the early 1900's, the process for substantiating and verifying victory claims in all conflicts has constantly been evolving.
-In the Korean conflict, high level staff orders for the Soviet air force contingent had been issued to remedy this concern, which resulted in several "claimed victories" (by Sutyagin and others) having been denied in the official counts.

 Russian pilots were under strict ground-controlled interception control at all times, and were expressly forbidden from leaving the North Korean airspace, and flying over either ocean area, or the UN controlled South Korean airspace, lest a downed aircraft with a Russian speaking pilot be captured and the subsequent involvement of the Soviet combat forces in the war exposed.
 Therefore, all air combat occurred over friendly territory.
 As a result of the requirements to physically confirm victories thru collection of pieces of the actual wreckage, Soviet ground units were created and issued trucks and radio operators, for liaison with North Korean ground forces, whose specific function was to seek out and locate the wreckage of UN aircraft that had been downed over the North Korean controlled lands.

 Sutyagin's record is generally held to be 22 solo victories, with another two shared.
 However at least one source suggests that only five victories are verifiable.